allalala/foia/posts/2014-06-23-introduction.md

 Our team's plan is to **reduce friction** for requestors and agencies in the FOIA process, create **scalable infrastructure** for making requests of a federated government of agencies and components, and **clear the path** for agencies to release public records.

-To this end, we're developing, or looking at developing:
+To this end, we are looking at developing:

 * A **consolidated FOIA tool** for requestors.
 A central, user-facing front-end from which anyone can start a FOIA request to an agency in the federal government.
 * A **working request and response API and spec** for agencies to get and resolve FOIA requests.
-In other words, a common way for the tool to work with an agency's new or existing FOIA processing systems &mdash; at least at the very beginning and end of the process.
+In other words, a common way for the tool to work with an agency's new or existing FOIA processing systems.
 * An interface for **discovering public records** released through FOIA.
-At the very least, this means a public read API.
+In this early stages, this means a public read API.
-* A lightweight **application for FOIA offices** to track and process requests.
+* An **application for FOIA offices** to track and process requests.
 It would use the same interoperable request and response API as described above.
-* Tools to help agencies **efficiently prepare records ** for release.
-In particular, tools to make responsive documents accessible could increase the quality and quantity of publicly released documents &mdash; and be broadly useful in the federal government beyond FOIA.
+* Tools to help agencies **efficiently prepare records** for release.
+The goal of these extra tools would be to increase the quantity, quality, and accessibility of records.

 That's a lot of stuff.
-We most likely won't end up choosing (or being able) to work on or finish all of them.
-But we think these are the areas that have the highest return on investment in using technology to modernize how the Freedom of Information Act functions in the United States.
+It should be noted that the development of this will happen in an iterative fashion, so not everything will appear at once.

-And **we welcome your help!** 18F is an [open source team](#) working in the public domain &mdash; watch this space, and join us along the way.
+Lastly, **we welcome your help!** 18F is an [open source team](#) working in the public domain.
+Watch this space, and join us along the way.